 One of the best things about Paros?
 Easy Access!
 A key mistake people make when it comes to travel in Greece is not thoroughly researching transportation between the islands and the mainland.
 But, you don’t have to worry about that with Paros, Greece because the island is so centrally located within the Cyclades, that is is also known as a port “city” for the rest of the Greek islands.
 Most ferries stop by on their way to Santorini, Mykonos, Naxos, Ios, etc. You can also get to Paros via ferry from Athens and Crete.
 I took the ferry from Heraklion, Crete to Paros which was a breeze.

 I tell this cautionary tale on many of my Greece posts, but make sure that you are staying overnight on the island that your flight is departing from because ferries can be delayed or cancelled due to high winds.
 In fact, I missed my first flight ever because the winds were so high in Paros on the day I was scheduled to leave, that the ferry did not leave until almost two hours later.
 By the time I got to the port of Mykonos and took the public bus to the airport –taxis were nowhere to be found at the port — I missed the flight along with 18 other people on my ferry.
 I also vomited three times on the ferry because of the strong winds.
 Would I ride a ferry again?
 Absolutely.
 But now I know that size matters and I need to make sure I am traveling on a large boat like Blue Star Ferries and not Hellenic Seaways or Sea Jets if I am based on a island with lots of wind.
+To view the different ferry options for your trip, check out the Ferryhopper website.
 If you are concerned about nausea, buy yourself some Bonine, wristbands, and my personal favorite, your own mini travel fan.
 The best way to keep me from vomming?
 Steady air flow all up in my face.

 If you aren’t interested in ferries either because of nausea or time constraints, Paros has an airport (PAS) in which you can take direct flights to and from Athens year round.
 In low season, there are two flights a day, but that number increases significantly in the summer months.
 For a detailed guide on getting from Athens to Paros by either ferry or flight, click here.